 With this in mind, I can report that the Flowmaster Pro Series muffler, of which I have the longer of the two sizes they have in my 3” pipe size (PN 13016100), is vastly louder than the Borla it replaced.
 This muffler is considered a street muffler and I have seen some videos of the muffler installed on new mustangs as a part of a cat-back kit.
 In that application, where two of these are used with cats, it’s probably suitable for street use.
 But on my car, with no cats and a single muffler, I would not consider this appropriate for everyday use.
 Before, my neighbors would know my car is running, but now its going to be down right annoying to run the engine off hours.
 I’m not going to be making friends in my neighborhood.

 This muffler is much more dynamic than my old Borla.
 While the Borla seemed to hit a plateau of sound volume at a certain point, this new muffler gets progressively louder.
 While cursing down highway, it’s actually quite subdued and not a whole lot louder than the Borla, but its still pretty loud.
 But as soon as I hit it just a little, it really opens up.
 I don’t know if I can accurately comment on how loud the interior is on my car.
 My car, being setup for racing, has no interior so everything is loud.
-But its definitely louder inside than the old muffler and I am getting some drone, but not much.
+But its definitely louder inside than the old muffler and I am getting some drone.
 I think this is all ok for my car, but again, this might not be what you want on your daily.

 While this muffler is overall much louder, the sound is very directional which makes me think this muffler would be great for meeting track sound requirements.
 The afterfires my car produces (which people mistakenly call ‘Backfires’) are much more pronounced with this muffler, where before, they were muffled to the point of almost not being noticeable.